Name & Gender Marker Process

 What happens after the hearing?

-After the hearing, the Judge should sign the Name and Gender Change order you submitted when you started our case, which means your name and gender are legally changed!
-We recommend getting 2-3 certified orders from the clerk.
+After the hearing, the Judge should sign the Name and Gender Marker Change Order you submitted when you started your case.
+When this Order is signed your name and gender marker are legally changed!
+Sometimes you get the order on the day of the hearing, other times the court will mail you a copy after they process the paperwork.
+We recommend getting 2-3 certified copies of the order from the clerk.